Meet Dr. Dennis Kao

 Dr. Kao also performs complex hand surgeries.
 For example, for any patient who has lost a finger due to an injury, he is able to perform reconstructive surgery by transplanting the patient’s toe to create a new functional finger.
 He says developments in surgical technology, such as use of an operating microscope and the micro-instruments, allow for the small blood vessels in the transplanted toe and the hand to be reconnected.
 The blood flow can then be restored to keep the transplanted toe alive and functional.
 “Improving a patient’s hand function can have a significant impact on his/her life,” Dr. Kao says.

-With an intense focus on patient care and education, one of his primary objectives in working with adult and pediatric patients is communication.
+With an intense focus on patient care and education, one of his primary objectives in working with adult patients is communication.
 Dr. Kao is committed to keeping patients informed, providing the full range of alternatives to meet their long-term needs, and explaining in detail how someone can stay healthy and avoid further injury.

 - Trigger finger